kris-nader/scTherapy/README.md

 ```R
 patient_sample=runinferCNV(patient_sample)
 ```

 Once again, If everything is successful, you should observe an output analougous to the following:
-If everything is successful, you should observe an output analogous to the following:
 ```
 ####################################################
 ## Running subclone identification tool: inferCNV ##